ATFutures/who3/README.md

     quantified, and provided in a form that can be applied to other cities.
 Plausible scenarios of change will include those with the following working titles:
-      - ‘Get active’, global (meaning without spatial components), citywide scenario of uptake of active transport, as a result of citywide policies to promote walking and cycling.
-This would use appropriate baseline levels of walking and cycling a reference, and uptake scenarios from surveys conducted in countries with high levels of walking and cycling.
+      - ‘Get active’, referena global (meaning without spatial components), citywide scenario of uptake of active transport, as a result of citywide policies to promote walking and cycling.
+        This would use appropriate baseline levels of walking and cycling as a reference, and uptake scenarios from surveys conducted in countries with high levels of walking and cycling.
       - ‘Car diet’, a global, citywide scenario of multi-modal transport change, showing reduced levels of driving following disincentives to own and use cars.